better-commerce/betterstorefront/README.md

 - Integrations - Integrate seamlessly with the most common plugins needed - google analytics, post code locator, marketing platforms, etc.
 - And lot many more features...

-## Integrations

-Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify, Swell, Saleor and Vendure.
-We plan to support all major ecommerce backends.

 ## Request flow
 - The client side is making requests to NextJS server.
 - NextJS server then fetches from the bettercommerce API and returns the data